I am a Vegan Urbanist

 I’m grateful to count myself among the few who are truly happy with their path in life.
 It’s not been perfect, but it’s been incredibly fulfilling.
 I attribute that to my family, my childhood experiences, my friends and companions, and to the fact that my career and lifestyle align with my core values.
 And now, I just want to help others to see the potential.

-Megan Griffith is a tree-hugging, animal-loving, urban-exploring vegan.
+Megan Oliver is a tree-hugging, animal-loving, urban-exploring vegan.
 She is the creator of the website, Crunchy Vegan, where she shares experiences and resources about veganism for veg-heads and omnivores alike.

-She’s the wife of a goofy omnivore, the fur-mama to a black cat, and a citizen of the fantastic city of Baltimore (the greatest city in the world!).
+She’s the fur-mama to a black cat, a vegan food lover, and a citizen of the fantastic city of Baltimore (“the greatest city in the world!”).
 She has her master of city and regional planning with a specialization in urban design and sustainable cities.
 Her thesis, Deep Ecological Urbanism, explored a conceptual and operational framework for reintegrating non-human nature into human-dominated communities.